jonpage/data-science-boot-camp/section-1-dplyr.md

 So, it seems that income must be above $50,000 to qualify for the max loan amount of $35,000.

-To calculate the income-based cutoff for those whose income is a binding constraint.
+To estimate the income-based cutoff for those whose income is a binding constraint.
 Let's calculate slopes between each max and the corner of the binding constraint.

 ``` r
 maxes <- loan10k %>%